SSAGESLabs/hoomd-dlext/README.md

 At the moment we only support installations on Linux and Mac.
 For GPU support, the base HOOMD-blue installation must be built for CUDA GPUs.

-For example installation as an external component can be performed after HOOMD-blue is already installed on the system.
+Assuming HOOMD-blue is already installed on the system, the plugin can be installed as an external component

 The next step is to obtain a copy of this plugin preferably via `git clone`.